On the Efficiency of Energy Markets with Non-Merchant Storage

-The split-horizon problem with perfect foresight clears the two hours separately, while enforcing in the first market interval that $E\up{end} = e^*_1 = 1$.
-The primal solution is equal to that of the full-horizon market -- this result we formalize in Section \ref{sec:primalequiv}.
-In the first hour, $\lambda_1' = 5\si{\euro\per\watt\hour}$.
-In the market for the second hour, none of the loads and generators is marginal.
+The split-horizon problem with perfect foresight clears the two hours separately, while enforcing in the first market interval that $E^{\mathrm{end}} = e^*_1 = 1\si{{\watt\hour}}$.
+The primal solution is equal to that of the full-horizon market --- this result we formalize in Section~\ref{sec:primalequiv}.
+In the first hour, $\lambda_1' = 5\si{\euro\per\watt\hour}$, as illustrated in the market-clearing diagram in Figure~\ref{fig:illex_split_t1}.
+In the split-horizon market for the second hour, none of the loads and generators are marginal.
 This is depicted in the market-clearing diagram in Figure~\ref{fig:illex_split_t2}.
-Therefore, there is no longer a unique dual solution, as all values $\lambda_2'$ in the range $[2, 9] \si{\euro\per\watt\hour}$ are optimal.
+Therefore, there is no longer a unique dual solution for the split-horizon problem, as all values $\lambda_2'$ in the range $[2, 9] \si{\euro\per\watt\hour}$ are optimal.
 This interval includes the full-horizon optimum for $\lambda_2$, so the full-horizon dual solution is still optimal for the split-horizon dual problem.
 This is a general result, as we will prove in Section~\ref{sec:primalequiv}.

 The dual multiplicity that can arise in the split-horizon problem deserves attention for several reasons.
-If $\lambda_2' \in [2, 5)$ is selected, the market does not provide dispatch-following incentives to the storage, which can increase its profit by decreasing $e_1$.
+If $\lambda_2' \in [2, 5) \si{\euro\per\watt\hour}$ is selected, the market does not provide dispatch-following incentives to the storage, which can increase its profit by decreasing $e_1$.
 In this example, the storage even earns a negative profit, illustrating that cost recovery is not ensured.
 At the same time, this dispatch of the storage does achieve the optimal social welfare.
 Furthermore, as shown in this example, there exists a price that supports the dispatch.

 One could argue that just selecting the `correct', dispatch-supporting dual value for $\lambda_2' = 5\si{\euro\per\watt\hour}$ would solve this problem.
 However, in order to do so the market operator first of all needs to be {aware} of the possible existence of multiple dual solutions.
 Solvers usually return only one solution, which is not necessarily the property-preserving one.
 Second, if dual multiplicity occurs in the first market interval rather than the second, then the market operator cannot yet know which dual solution will preserve market properties.
-Finally, selecting a dispatch-supporting dual becomes more complicated in an imperfect-foresight setting, where the chosen level $E\up{end}$ may be suboptimal in hindsight.
+Finally, selecting a dispatch-supporting dual solution becomes more complicated in an imperfect-foresight setting, where the chosen level $E^{\mathrm{end}}$ may be suboptimal in hindsight.